How to Use the Command 'nping' (with Examples)

 Explanation:

-• example.com: The target host to ping.
+• example.com: The target host for the TCP probing on the specified port.

-Example output:
+Example Output:

-Use case 5: Ping a certain number of times
+Use case 5: Ping a Certain Number of Times

 Code: